AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational field

-If there is a reference system in which the ingredients metric
+If there is a reference system in which the components of metric

-tensor g ik depend on the time coordinate x °, the
+tensor gik do not depend on the time coordinate x°,

-frame of reference in a stationary field in which all
+reference in a stationary field in which all "mixed"

-"mixed" components of the metric tensor g o a are equal to zero, these are statica gravitational field in which both
+components of the metric tensor goa are equal to zero, it is a static gravitational field in which both

 directions of time flow are equivalent.
 It follows from Newton's